LaurierCS/Mnimi/README.md

 Also, thank you to Jevin Sidhu, who was the project advisor from LCS for this project.

 # Remaining To-Dos:
-- [ ] Forgot password functionality
 - [ ] Add keyboard event listener to escape key to close modals
-- [ ] Mobile optimization polish
+- [ ] Improve the styling on mobile devices
 - [ ] Create “Recently Studied” component
-- [ ] Implement search functionality
 - [ ] Address the background z-index issues on the deck page
 - [ ] Generate a new SECRET_KEY and load from .env
-- [ ] Card on the deck page requires additional styling
+- [ ] Style the card on the deck page
+- [ ] Add search functionality
+- [ ] Add forgot password functionality
-- [ ] Sharing functionality
+- [ ] Add sharing functionality
-- [ ] Editing functionality
+- [ ] Add editing functionality
-- [ ] Improved ranking functionality
+- [ ] Improve ranking functionality